-When will I be able so see the cumulative results of my challenges.
+When will I be able to see the cumulative results of my challenges?

 We generally wait until about the summer when there is a lot of data to post and when the competitive juices start to flow between runners.

-Why am I not listed in here? (when we post results)
+Why am I not listed here? (when we post results)

 How do we score those who turn masters during the year when they have been competing in the open class?